Camera Obscura and World of Illusions is perhaps Edinburgh’s oldest visitor attraction, entertaining visitors since 1853.

 Infant ticket (up to 4 years): Free entry

 What to see at Camera Obscura and World of Illusions

 This fascinating Edinburgh experience is spread over six floors.

 All through, you get to see hands-on interactive exhibits, which are sure to entertain all age groups.

 Since this is a 166-year-old Optical Illusion Museum, you may have seen some of the exhibits elsewhere, but the whole experience is outstanding.

 It isn’t without reason that it is rated 4.5 out of 5 on Tripadvisor, and travelers rate it as the sixth-best attraction in the city.

-We explain what visitors can expect at all the floors –
+We explain what visitors can expect on all the floors –

 From the street, you step into the Ground Floor of Outlook Tower.